 In a couple of weeks depending on the weather, you will see the leafy growth popping up.
 At this stage, add another 15 cm layer of multipurpose compost and water again.

 Repeat this one more time after another week or two once you see more leafy growth.
-After that, keep these potato plants well watered – the compost should be moist.
+Once the bag is almost filled, keep these potato plants well watered – the compost should be moist.
+That’s it!

 Homegrown Potatoes – When to harvest

-The earlies will be ready in up to 17 weeks.
+The Second Earlies will be ready in 17 weeks.
 The potato plants will flower and I harvest a couple of weeks after this.

 Homegrown potatoes in bags are easy to harvest.
 There is no digging involved.
 I simply pull the stems off and then tip the bag into a wheelbarrow.
 Then, the treasure hunt begins for the fresh firm potatoes!
 A fabulous job for children as they scramble with delight to find the potatoes.